Our policies

 Grants to individuals are issued at the discretion of the Trustees and with due accordance to the constitution and to the Charities Act 2011.
 Grants are reviewed when circumstances determine and at least annually.

 Trustees delegate the consideration of all applications for assistance to the Support and Grants Committee, which holds a minimum of three meetings a year.
 Between meetings, the Chairman of the Support and Grants Committee has the power in urgent cases to make grants to a maximum amount of £1,000 and interest free loans to a maximum amount of £5,000 in any one case, which are later noted by the committee.
-Where there is an emergency and the Chairman is unavailable, the Charities Officer seeks a decision from either of the Chairman of Trustees, the Deputy Chairman of the Support and Grants Committee and the Company Secretary, who have like power to make a decision.
+Where there is an emergency and the Chairman is unavailable, the Charities Officer seeks a decision from either of the Chairman of Trustees or the Deputy Chairman of the Support and Grants Committee, who have like power to make a decision.

 In respect of the total level of grant aid, grants and loans will continue to be made up to the annual sums available as defined by the Trustees.